Reading time: Less than 3 minutes

 - They ask only factual questions: What?
 Where?
 When?
 How?
 And they focus on data such as years, amount and volume.
 In fact, the very best quotes almost always come from questions about feelings and opinions.

-A recent article in the New Yorker, headlined “R U There?: A new counseling service harnesses the power of the text message,” underlined this importance of feelings and opinions.
+Interestingly, an article in the New Yorker, headlined “R U There?: A new counseling service harnesses the power of the text message,” underlined this importance of feelings and opinions.

 This is because the article described the genesis and work of the American Crisis Text Line, the first and only national 24/7 crisis-intervention hotline that does all its counselling by text-messages.
 And guess what?
 They’re really good at asking questions.